D'Holzhackerbuam Schuhplattlers

 Our Musicians

 Paul Stender was a musician when the early Edelweiss dancers took to the floor in the twenties.
 He played his concertina for us until 1988 (although not continuously) when health problems finally made him set aside his old button box.
 He does play, however, for the enjoyment of the GAF Retirees Club whenever he can.
 August “Red” Schurfeld started playing accordion for the group in 1951.
 Before be became our musician, he was a Schuhplattler and soccer player.
 Willy Pagels and Dick Bower, on zither and bass, have also been good, loyal musicians for us since the early 1970s.
 Chuck Lehmann is another devoted accordionist, having played since 1986.
 Music runs in Chuck’s family; his father, Fred, was a zither player in the early Edelweiss club.
 These gentlemen have been the most prominent, although not the only, musicians in our history.
-The group currently has 4 Bell Ringers and our Current accordionist is Jim Sturtz and we are proud to have him perform with us!
+The group currently has nine Bell Ringers and our Current accordionist is Denise Szlatulski, who we are proud to have performing with us!
 We are always looking for more musicians!

 Our Dancers

 John believed that children were best behaved when their parents were not around, and he rarely allowed non-dancing parents at practice; a policy we still follow today.
 But parents bring their children to practice, and then retire to the clubroom where they form bonds among themselves that benefit everyone.
-Today we have about thirty adult dancers and musicians and a group of twenty plus children.
-Our current Vorplattler is Mike Willinger.
+Today, we have 40 Adult dancers, 30 Kinder, 6 Goasslschnalzen (Whipcracking), and our Musicisans.
+Our current Vorplattler is Aaron Hoffman.

 Gauverband Nordamerika